bigdaddytwochinz/frizTracker/README.md

 #### Thoughts for us devs
 * Do we want to dockerize this?
 If so, how do we dockerize this?
 Maybe a redis queue?
 ML image, backend image, postgres image, redis image??
+* Should I follow every fiber in my being that is telling me to screw React and go back to Vue to and get all cozy with my cushy chushy comfortabilities or shoud I ball out and just die learning React
 * Will we need workers?
 * CI/CD for something like this is overkill